A comprehensive education that builds a foundation for tomorrow’s firearms industry professionals

 Coursework

-The Associate of Science in Firearms Technology Degree program consists of 60 semester credit hours broken into 4, 16-week semesters.
+The Associate of Science in Firearms Technology Degree program consists of 60 semester credit hours broken into four 16-week semesters.
 Because of our flexible learning options, students choose to study at whatever time of day works best but will still be able to engage with other online learners and instructors as a part of weekly assignment requirements.

 Course availability may vary each semester.
 Not all courses may be offered each term.